Oyl-Wallet/alkanes-contract-indexer/README.md

 A Rust service that monitors new blocks via Metashrew, fans out concurrent jobs to decode and index Alkanes-related data, and writes results to Postgres.
 It leverages the deezel toolkit for all Alkanes/Bitcoin RPC interactions.

 ### Highlights
-- **Background polling**: Reliable loop that queries `metashrew_height`, with exponential backoff and reorg awareness.
+- **Background polling**: Reliable loop that queries Metashrew and derives a canonical tip height (`metashrew_height - 1`), with exponential backoff and reorg awareness.
 - **Pools/state refresh on new tip**: When a higher tip is detected, the service first refreshes pools and inserts new `PoolState` snapshots only if values changed.
 - **Concurrent block-processing pipeline**: For each new block height, per-block tasks (placeholders today) run concurrently:
   - collecting block transactions and decoding Protostones